FixedEffects/InteractiveFixedEffectModels.jl/README.md

-Factor models are estimated by minimizing a sum of squares.
-This yields three importants benefits compared to an eigenvalue decomposition:
+This packages estimates factor models by directly minimizing the sum of residuals.
+This yields four main benefits compared to an eigenvalue decomposition:

 1. estimate unbalanced panels, i.e. with missing (id x time) observations.